 What Is A Puppy Mill?

-Puppy mills are commercial dog-breeding facilities that focus on increasing profit with little regard for the health and welfare of the animals.
+Puppy mills are commercial dog-breeding facilities that focus on increasing profit with little regard for the animals’ health and welfare.
 Puppy mills are legal in the United States, but the vast majority of them aren’t regulated.

 The conditions and practices in most puppy mills are unethical and downright despicable.
 They often don’t give dogs enough food or water and neglect veterinary care.
 And they breed female dogs at the earliest opportunity and as frequently as possible.